Rick Veitch: Swamp Thing

 Veitch's highest-profile title in the 1980s was DC Comics' Swamp Thing.
 His friends Totleben and Bissette had both illustrated the series since Alan Moore took over as writer.
 Veitch joined the team for issue #37 (cover dated June 1985), in which Moore's popular character John Constantine was introduced, and appeared regularly after issue #50.

 When Moore left the Swamp Thing series after issue #64, Veitch took over as writer, dividing art duties with Alfredo Alcala.
 His Swamp Thing stories took a similar approach to Moore's, combining horror-fantasy, ecological concerns, and an encyclopedic knowledge of DC Comics fantasy characters; he gradually turned his attention from the DC Universe to history and mythology.
-Veitch concocted a plot device -- a mystical piece of amber called The Claw of Aelkhund that gives him the power of time travel.
+Veitch concocted a plot device—a mystical piece of amber called The Claw of Aelkhund that gives him the power of time travel.
 This allowed Veitch to introduce his hero to a variety of legendary figures, from Jonah Hex, Bat Lash, and Tomahawk, to Sgt.
 Rock and Etrigan the Demon.
 While thrilling to many readers, this approach ultimately hit a bump that derailed the series.

 Personally inclined towards metaphysics, Veitch submitted a script for issue #88 titled "Morning of the Magician" that moved DC to censorship.
 Set in Jerusalem, the principal characters include three evil Magi, several demons, the Holy Grail, Mother Mary, Joseph of Arimathea, and Mary Magdalene, here imagined as an active prostitute whose clients include the DC Silver Age hero Golden Gladiator.
 At the climax of the story, Swamp Thing meets Jesus Christ.

 Although DC initially had approved Veitch's initial script for "Morning of the Magician," the story was scrapped by DC President, Jenette Kahn, who deemed it too inflammatory.
 "The subject was handled with integrity and respect," she wrote. "but we believe that the story concept itself would be offensive to many of our readers."
 When the story was cancelled at the last minute, Veitch quit and vowed never to work for DC until the story saw print.
-The story arc has never been published.
+The story arc remained unpublished for several years until it was announced during New York Comic Con 2025 that Veitch's final four issues of Swamp Thing would be published in 2026 under DC's Black Label imprint.